Ziya-As/PostgreSQL/postgreSQL.md

 ### Event Triggers

 Unlike regular triggers, event triggers are not associated with a table but a database.
 Event triggers respond to the database schema change events such as adding a column, dropping a table and so on.
+Only superusers can create event triggers.
+Another notable thing is that there is no `CREATE EVENT TRIGGER` statement in the SQL standard.

 In PostgreSQL, event triggers can track the following events: